RyanGarber/Staunton-VA---Minecraft-Map/README.md

 I use mods for bulk-editing, but the only computer-generated part of the world is the roads.
 All buildings are built by hand using coordinates and ratios for scale.

 ### Why?
-Because I can.
-Also for the Build The Earth project.
+See: Build The Earth project - though I started this project before that had been announced.

 ## Updates
 ### Day 1